Jones3D-The-Infernal-Engine/Documentation/cog/weapon.md

     * 0x08  - Multiply unknown projectile param with `scale` param.
     * 0x10  - Burst fire up to 10 projectiles if shooter has set fire wait time.
 (Set by SetFireWait cog function)
     * 0x20  - [Player] Apply aimFov and aimMax to aimError.
-    * 0x80  - [Player] shoot projectile from the right hand of the player's 3D model (inrhand)
+    * 0x80  - [Player] Shoot projectile from the right hand of the player's 3D model (inrhand)
-    * 0x100 - [Player] shoot projectile from the torso of the player's 3D model (intorso).
+    * 0x100 - [Player] Shoot projectile from the torso of the player's 3D model (intorso).
               There is a bug for this flag and the rotation vector is not initialized which can crash the game.
     * 0x200 - Add weapon fire effect.
 Note, this only works if shooter model has `inrhand` hierarchy hand node defined in it's model 3DO file.
-    Engine switches for 250 ms current weapon model with firing weapon model for weapons:
+    For 250 ms engine switches the current weapon model with firing weapon model for weapons:
-      * pistol - weap_revolver_inv.3do
+      * pistol - weap_revolver_fire.3do
       * tokarev - weap_tokarev_fire.3do
       * mauser - weap_mauser_fire.3do
       * simonov - weap_simonov_fire.3do